Spouting off entire resume deemed acceptable response to “how’ve you been?” - The Beaverton

 After a long pause, he then said “We first noticed a growing trend in resume spouting among people in the arts sector.
 For decades, musicians and filmmakers have answered the question ‘How’s she going, there bud?’ by breathlessly reciting the name and location of every venue they’ve played, grants they are waiting to hear back from, and more successful artists they have met before.”

-“In recent times however, resume spouting has become so prevalent across the board that we were forced to recognize .” he continued.
+“In recent times however, resume spouting has become so prevalent across the board that we were forced to recognize it.” he continued.
 “So now if someone asks how you’ve been, feel free to go off about locking down the Johnson account, old man Henderson bumping you up to partner or getting your Smart Serve license.”

 “Besides, what else are we supposed to talk about?” he added.
-“Asking how someone’s parents are doing is just going to lead to a long depressing speech about surgeries.
+“Asking how someone’s are doing is just going to lead to a long depressing speech about surgeries.
 Asking how someone’s kids are is a guaranteed snooze.
-And if you want to wade into the minefield of talking about pop or current events, be my guest.
+And if you want to wade into the minefield of talking about pop culture or current events, be my guest.
 But I think you’ll find that resume spouting is something everyone can agree on.”

 Since its founding in 2005, CBASN’s “How’ve you been?” response list has remained static, with “Just pluggin away” and “Oh you know, just chillin” consistently being the top ranked.
 However, in the past several years, the number of rambling responses deemed acceptable has been rapidly increasing.